Aarushi-Pandey/drum-machine/README.markdown

 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/aarushi-pandey/pen/MWKzNMy](https://codepen.io/aarushi-pandey/pen/MWKzNMy).

-Built a drum machine using following user stories:
+Made a drum machine from scratch (with help from a youtube video) using the following user stories from freeCodeCamp:

 User Story #1: I should be able to see an outer container with a corresponding id="drum-machine" that contains all other elements.